- The video export feature from Microsoft Photos is known to get stuck, and this can be very frustrating.

 I choose the medium setting on export and then it starts to save until it reaches 17% through and it comes up with a message saying ‘something went wrong.
 We couldn’t export your video’

-This troubleshooting guide will help you to fix Photos app video export stuck issue in Windows 10.
+This troubleshooting guide will help you to fix the Photos app video export stuck issue in Windows 10, so keep reading.

 1. Use an alternative program for exporting videos